ghott86/cflt_kubernetes_examples/README.md

 Note: There are several ways to provision Confluent Platform (security, no security, auto generated certs, etc).
 The quickest way to prototype with services is to setup with no security first.

-If required, you will need to make changes to the image locations, openshift domain, and namespaces, etc.
+If required, you will need to make changes to the image locations, OpenShift domain, and namespaces, etc.

 ---
 ---

-# Security considerations for Red Hat Openshift
+# Security considerations for Red Hat OpenShift

 ## Pod Security